ginny-ulichney/ginny-ulichney.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate studying Social Psychology with a concentration in Quantitative Methods in the Social and Affective Neuroscience Laboratory (PI: Chelsea Helion) at Temple University in Philadelphia, PA.
+I am a PhD candidate studying Social Psychology with a concentration in Quantitative Methods in the Social and Affective Neuroscience Laboratory (PI: Chelsea Helion, PhD) at Temple University in Philadelphia, PA.
 I have experience working as a quantitative researcher in both academic and industry settings.

 My academic research primarily examines how people best provide one another social support within different situations and across various relationships.
 I utilize naturalistic experimental and quasi-experimental designs to test these questions with linguistic, behavioral, physiological, and survey/self-report data.
-I am passionate about leveraging data and reviewing scientific findings to tell meaningful stories with real-world applicability.
+I am passionate about leveraging data and reviewing scientific literature to tell meaningful, impactful stories.

 I hold an M.A. in Psychology from Temple University and a B.Sc. from Tufts University, where I majored in Psychology, Spanish, and International Relations.